NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 _Bias = FPR(cluster) - FPR(rest of dataset)_.

-A False Positives (FP) means that true content is classified as disinformation by the AI classifier.
+A False Positive (FP) means that true content is classified as disinformation by the AI classifier.
 The cluster with highest bias deviates 0.08 from the rest of the data set.
 There are 249 tweets in this cluster.
 ![image](./images/FPR_metric.png)*Figure 3 – Bias scan results for FPR bias scan.
 Features with dark blue confidence intervals that do not hit the x=0 line indicate statistically significant difference in feature means between the cluster with highest bias and the rest of the dataset.*

 On average, users that: